-Which financial institution offers the best business savings account?
-The answer may surprise you.
-When it comes time to finding a place to stash your cash, with the opportunity to watch your unused funds grow, not all deposit accounts, online savings accounts, banks, and credit unions are created the same.
+When it comes time to find a place to stash your business’ cash, with the opportunity to watch your unused funds grow, not all deposit accounts, online savings accounts, banks, and credit unions are created the same.
 See what banks give you the best return for your long-term goals — and a safe place to keep that extra cash flow — in this list of top options.

 Can’t get enough?

 We've got tons of FREE business tools and resources right here.Learn more